The Bread Diet!! Yes, I actually said “Bread” Diet… I Say Eat Bread!… here’s why….

 I’m tired of hearing people say that bread is not good for you, especially someone who tells me they want to lose weight, and then goes on to lecture me on how bread is fattening and they won’t eat it.
 I say nothing while watching them ingest a 12 oz steak, baked potato with butter and sour cream, and anticipating dessert …but they would not touch the bread!

 When I tell people I consider bread a diet aid they say to me, “Bread is not good for you, how can you eat it when you’re a beauty/diet/health expert?”
-Healthy, nutritious bread helps us eat less high calorie foods and less food in general.
+Healthy, nutritious bread from our favorite bakery helps us eat less high calorie foods and less food in general.
 Eat healthy bread and you will not be able to eat an entire 12 oz steak.
 Bread is filling.
 It’s what and how much of it you put ON the bread that could be a problem.

 I love bread, and I have eaten it all my life at most meals.
 It is a mystery to me why people will pass on the bread or rolls because they are on a diet…yet order food heavy with tons of calories and fat and consume it all.